 - 1 year of facial plastic surgery (fellowship)

-- 3-5 years general surgery (internship/first residency)
+- 3-5 years of general surgery (internship/first residency)

 - 2 years of plastic surgery (second residency)

-For instance, Dr. Bassichis’ final five years of training focused exclusively on the surgical anatomy, physiology, and medicine of the face, head, and neck.
+For instance, Dr. Bassichis’s final five years of training focused exclusively on the surgical anatomy, physiology, and medicine of the face, head, and neck.
 This in-depth concentration provides the facial plastic surgeon with a strong background in the exact area you want to have your surgery and expertise in both functional and aesthetic features of the Face.

 By way of contrast, a plastic surgeon completes three to five years of general surgery before pursuing their two years of specialty training.
-The two-year plastic surgery residency covers the wide range of diverse areas all over the body and face.
+The two-year plastic surgery residency covers a wide range of diverse areas all over the body and face.
 The majority of cosmetic body liposuction, breast augmentation or reduction, butt lifts, and tummy tucks (abdominoplasties) are performed by this type of surgeon.

 Do you use Nurse CRNA or MD Anesthesia?

 For your maximized safety and comfort, the Advanced Facial Plastic Surgery Center uses ONLY Board Certified Physician Anesthesiologists (MD Anesthesia).
 Our MD Anesthesiologists provide excellent care and personalized attention with the highest standard of anesthesia techniques to ensure better safety for our patients, better outcomes, minimized complications, and to give each patient the best opportunity for an uneventful and healthy recovery.